 My husband, Robin, and I spent about three weeks in Japan in November 2025, starting in Tokyo and then heading to Mount Fuji.
 We traveled with my bestie Amy and her partner Kyle, who split off to Kyoto for a few days before we all reunited.

 Being in central Kyoto, near major bus lines and a short walk from Gion nightlife, made it easy to explore without constantly checking transit apps.
+For a first-time trip, that proximity is worth a lot.

 Kyoto Airbnbs Are Perfect For Large Groups

-Now onto all the fun things we did in Kyoto!
+Now onto all the fun stuff.

 Day 1 Kyoto Itinerary: Arrival, Gion, and Pontocho at Night

 What was a highlight was walking Pontocho Alley after dinner.
 Narrow streets, glowing lanterns, tiny bars tucked upstairs.
 It reminded me of Golden Gai in Tokyo, but quieter and moodier.
+We went to bed early after the long travel day.
+Kyoto will humble you fast if you don’t pace yourself.

 Day 2 Kyoto Itinerary: Shrines, Red Torii Gates, Markets, and Night Illuminations